-For any questions regarding the meningitis vaccine requirement or the Student Health Insurance Plan, please call the Student Health Center at (210)436-3506.
+For any questions regarding Student Health Insurance or the Health Insurance Waiver Process, please call the Student Health Center at 210-436-3506 or email us at healthcenter@stmarytx.edu.

 Student Judicial Affairs

 St. Mary's University's approach to student conduct and behavior is educational rather than punitive.
 All students matriculating at St. Mary's University are expected to conduct themselves as responsible adults and are held accountable for their behavior.